eyosolutions/nxtgenhub_challenge/k8s/certificate_management/README.md

-# Install Cert-Manager
+# Install Cert-Manager and Issuers

+## Using kubectl

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.15.3/cert-manager.yaml

-# Modify Ingress Resource

-Modify ingress resource to have annotations as this
+**Modify Ingress Resource**: Modify ingress resource to have annotations as this

 <!-- For testing -->